OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 </figure>

-For our single reference date analysis we could look at whether each observations falls inside or outside the forecast intervals
+For our single reference date analysis we could look at whether each observations falls inside or outside the forecast intervals.

 ``` r
 single_forecast |>